open-telemetry/opentelemetry-js-contrib/RELEASING.md

 Merge the PR, and pull the changes locally (using the commands in the first step).
 Ensure that `chore: x.y.z release proposal` is the most recent commit.

+## Native stats
+To get latest artifacts for runtime metrics please see packages/opentelemetry-runtime-metrics/Readme.md section "Get prebuilds from CircleCi."

 ## Publish all packages

 Go into each directory and use `npm publish` (requires permissions) to publish the package.
 You can use the following script to automate this.